Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) Said Innovation Personnel may disallow the listed Personnel above to question them and spectate if the test in question has been restricted by the Innovation Department’s assigned personnel ranking Classification - X; And proof must be provided at the time of request.*

-3) Internally enforced by the Innovation Department, Innovation Personnel are only allowed to test on Entity Threat Levels granted to them as such by the highest authority of the Innovation Department, or listed below:
+3) Internally enforced by the Innovation Department, Innovation Personnel are only allowed to test on Entity Threat Levels granted to them by their rank:

-*a) Green and Yellow Threat Level Entities may be tested by Innovation Novices and above without supervision.*
+*a) Green and Yellow Threat Level Entities may be tested by Novices and above without supervision.*

-*b) Orange Threat Level Entities may be tested by Innovation Innovators and above.*
+*b) Orange Threat Level Entities may be tested by Innovators and above.*

-*c) Red Threat Level Entities may be tested by Innovation Innovators with permission from Innovation Head Innovators and above, and Advanced Innovators and above without supervision*
+*c) Red Threat Level Entities may be tested by Innovators with permission from Innovation Head Innovators and above, and Advanced Innovators and above without supervision.*

 *d) Black Threat Level Entities may only be tested by Innovation Expert Innovators with supervision from the Innovation Deputy Director and above, Innovation Senior Innovators with permission from the Innovation Deputy Director and above, and Innovation Head Innovator and above without supervision.*

-*e) White Level Entities may only be tested by the Innovation Deputy Director and Director with permission from the Innovation Overseer, and the Innovation Overseer without permission.*
+*e) White Level Entities may only be tested by the Innovation Department Deputy Director and Director with permission from the Innovation Overseer, and the Innovation Overseer without permission.*

 4) All personnel present within a test must return to an area they have access to, as specified under Article 2, Subsection 3.1.

-*a) Test Subjects, remaining after the test is concluded, may not be terminated by Security Corps personnel and must be escorted back to the Test Subject Zone unless the Test Subject(s) have been affected by an entity which possibly or indefinitely causes harm and/or effect to others and/or their surroundings.*
+*a) Test Subjects, remaining after the test is concluded, may not be terminated by Security Corps personnel and must be escorted back to the Test Subject Zone unless Articles 3 Section 2 Clause 3 is satisfied.

 *b) Test Subjects, remaining after the test is concluded, may not be tested on again, unless there is the personnel necessary to conduct the test and both the test host and Security Corps personnel present agree upon it.
-Said Test Subject may decline being used in another test, as long as the tests are not conjoined.*
+Said Test Subject may decline being used in another test, as long as the tests are not conjoined.

 ## **Section 4: The Regulations Department**
 > The Regulations Department has the chief responsibility of maintaining, amending, and enforcing the Articles of Service under most circumstances, and forth internal policies disconnected from the Articles of Service for such actions.
 The following regulation clauses apply to all personnel of the Regulations Department, while being on their own team, and also include any regulations stated in the Regulations Departmental Guidelines:

-1) Regulation Personnel may not intentionally mislead or fabricate any official response to a question regarding regulations or legislation.
+1) Regulations Personnel may not intentionally mislead or fabricate any official response to a question regarding regulations or legislation.

-*a) Regulation Personnel may not divulge elements relating to an active case, including witnesses into any location to which personnel below the ranking of Classification - O, or other Regulation Personnel, may view.*
+*a) Regulations Personnel may not divulge elements relating to an active case, including witnesses into any location to which personnel below the ranking of Classification - O, or other Regulation Personnel, may view.*

-2) Regulation Personnel who are in the process of investigating Corporation Personnel may not ask questions not related to the case, arbitrarily question Corporation Personnel without reasonable evidence of involvement or witness to the event, and abuse any tools or resources provided to investigate a case.
+2) Regulations Personnel who are in the process of investigating Corporation Personnel may not ask questions not related to the case, arbitrarily question Corporation Personnel without reasonable evidence of involvement or witness to the event, and abuse any tools or resources provided to investigate a case.

 *a) Upon issuing a punishment, the Regulations Department must inform the plaintiff of the punishment, with appropriate documentation detailing the case.*

-3) Regulation personnel internally ranking Chief Regulating Official+ on the Regulations Department team are granted permission to issue a Detain-on-Site order for a Nova Corporation Member if deemed necessary and with valid reason.
+3) Regulations personnel internally ranking Chief Regulating Official+ on the Regulations Department team are granted permission to issue a Detain-on-Site order for a Corporation Member if deemed necessary and with valid reason.

-4) Regulation Personnel internally ranking Regulating Official and above on the Regulations Department team are granted permission to make use of humvees for patrols around the site.
+4) Regulations Personnel internally ranking Regulating Official and above on the Regulations Department team are granted permission to utilize the Unarmoured Humvees.

 ## **Section 5: The Department of Operations**